 Clip: A blade type in which the lower cutting edge curves upward in a slow graceful arch about 1/3 from the tip of the blade and the top unsharpened edge is clipped in a concave pattern near the last ¼ of the blade in way to form a point when it reaches the lower edge.
 This is one of the most common knife points used and considered very versatile.
 (Compare to drop point.)

 Cocobolo: A popular wood that comes from the Cocobolo tree used for knife handles.
 Its bright colorful wood ranges in color from deep purple or red to bright orange.
 It is easy to work with and can be highly polished.

 Cocktail Knife: A specialty knife related to the bartender knife that was popular in the 1950s.
 It was used in the preperation of mixed drinks and other cutting chores at cocktail parties.
 See also: Host Knife

 Coke Bottle: A knife handle shape which is similar to that of Coca-cola bottle.
-It is usually narrow near the blade end and has flat pommel.
+It is usually a large frame, often over 4 1/2 inches but can be smaller.
 In folding knives it normally has bolsters on both ends.
 A popular pattern for hunters, trappers, and jack knives.